What are mandatory annual compliances of private limited companies in India?

 The company must also keep the records in accordance with the law.
 Resolutions of Board of Directors meetings, Minutes of Board Meetings, Annual General Meeting and Incorporation documents of the company are included in the records.
 All of this information is required to be kept.

-Keep in mind that it is always necessary to follow all of the annual compliance of a private limited company.
+Keep in mind that it is always necessary to follow all of the annual compliance services For private limited company.
 It is not advisable to take a private limited company lightly.
 If you do not follow these Compliances, you will be fined, and you will face consequences in the future as a result.

 Your company may be penalized and subjected to additional scrutiny.
 The person whose default will be punishable such as the company’s director will be disqualified for failing to follow the Compliances.
 Disqualified Directors would also be barred from forming a new corporation for a period of five years.